Rated Excellent 4.8 out of 5

 Foreign nationals planning to extend their stay in the Argentine Republic beyond 90 days are required to possess the following documentation for the acquisition of temporary residency in Argentina:

 It is important to note that all supporting documents for the Argentina temporary residence visa application must be in Spanish.
-In the event that they are not in Spanish, it is mandatory to have them appropriately translated.
+In the event that they are not in Spanish, it is mandatory to have them appropriately translated in Argentina.

 You should identify the most suitable temporary residence category for your situation, such as employment, study, family reunification, medical purposes, training, or investments, taking into consideration your specific goals and eligibility criteria for each visa option.